dvcoders/intro-git/workshop/README.md

 `git pull origin dev-b-branch-name`

 Now `git checkout master` so you can merge your branch.
+Do a pull there too, just to be sure everything is up to date:

+`git pull origin master`

+Now you can begin to merge:

 `git merge --no-ff testbranch2`